MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 The frequency of prompts will be much less the more runs you do.

-2. I have refreshed multiple times, but the application has not completed a run.
+2. I have ran, refreshed and restarted a few times, but the application has not completed a run

 Chances are that YouTube has updated its HTML - YouTube tends to update its HTML every one or two months causing some operations to not work.
 Typically, only minor tweaks are needed to get the app back up and running.